Characterization of Discrete Time Scale Invariant Markov Sequences: Theoretical framework

 \section{Theoretical framework}

-In this section, we review the concepts of stationary, self-similar and wide sense self-similar processes and define discrete time self-similar and discrete time scale invariant processes.
+In this section, we review the concepts of self-similar, DSI and wide sense self-similar processes in discrete time.
 We also present some characterizations of Markov processes in the wide sense.